ModDota/moddota.github.io/_articles/abilities/datadriven/all-about-the-target.md

 }
 ```

-The entire ability script to test them all in the same cast is in [this pastebin](https://web.archive.org/web/20190508142542/http://pastebin.com/kxZ5tgf3)
+The entire ability script to test them all in the same cast is in the [full test ability script](#full-test-ability-script) at the bottom of this article.

 **Lua**